iiroki/time-series-platform/README.md

 # Time Series Platfrom

-Time Series Platform, built with .NET and Timescale, is a simple web application to store and query time series data.
+Time Series Platform (TSP), built with .NET and Timescale, is a simple web application to work with time series data.

 The project is mainly done for learning purposes and the main thing about this project is to experiment with different technologies and see how they integrate with each other.

 Requirements for the project, as simple as they currently are, come from real-life scenarios, as the is also meant to be used in production (at least by me).